gbmhunter/MClide/README.rst

 Included Unit Tests
 -------------------

-MClide used the MUnitTest module to perform unit testing.
+MClide uses the MUnitTest module to perform unit testing.
 The unit tests are located under :code:`test/`.
 The unit tests check for:

 - Empty commands are handled safely
 - Short and long options work correctly